 The transition from CHOP to Penn Medicine is provided by a Multidisciplinary Intervention Navigation Team (MINT) that works with patients, families and healthcare teams to improve the quality and safety of patient transitions from CHOP to adult healthcare.

 To learn more about transitioning from CHOP to Penn for TS care, please contact Drs Staci Kallish, Sheila Quinn, or Laura Robinson.
-If you are seeking care on behalf of a CHOP patient, please contact the Transition to Adulthood Program.
+If you are seeking care on behalf of a CHOP patient, please contact the MINT.